 Also offering breath-taking views are the scenic helicopter or seaplane rides you can book with Hamilton Island Air.
 Flying over the Great Barrier Reef and Whitehaven Beach in a helicopter was one of my favourite things I did in the Whitsundays – I can’t recommend it enough.

 After all that exertion treat yourself to some R&R at Spa Wumurdaylin.
-The spa focuses on rejuvenating and soothing treatments and you’ll feel that as soon as you enter leaf-surrounded grounds.
-I sampled the Destination De-Stress and it was my ideal treatment as it focuses on relieving tension in the scalp, feet and upper body.
+The spa focuses on rejuvenating and soothing treatments and you’ll feel soothed as soon as you enter the leaf-filled grounds.
+I sampled the Destination De-Stress massage and it was my ideal treatment as it focuses on relieving tension in the scalp, feet and upper body.
 I was really impressed with the staff and loved the touch of being given a personal recommendation at the end of your treatment – mine was to do more yoga and drink more water, something I definitely needed reminding of!

-There’s a whole range of eatery options on the island including a supermarket and bakery for those who prefer to self-cater.
-My favourite dining experience was having breakfast with the koalas.
+There’s a whole range of food options on the island including a supermarket and bakery for those who prefer to self-cater.
+My favourite dining experience, though, was having breakfast with the koalas.
+(Yes, that’s right, koalas!)
 Breakfast at the WILD LIFE Koala Cafe is an included option for guests of Reef View Hotel and when I tottered down one morning I wasn’t sure quite how close to the koalas I was about to get.
 The little table I was assigned turned out to be right underneath a tree where Oprah was hanging out.
 (So named after the famous O as she was born during the star’s visit to Hamilton.)
 This Oprah wasn’t in the mood to chat and fell asleep soon after I started tucking into the buffet but it was a unique and fun experience none-the-less.

 I also enjoyed tucking into fish n’ chips from Popeye’s at the Marina – consuming them the Aussie way with no cutlery and aioli dip instead of Heinz tomato sauce!
 There’s also more upmarket restaurants along the waterfront including the chic-looking Romano’s Italian at the Marina, Sails Steak & Seafood Grill overlooking Catseye Beach and Pebble Beach at the award-winning qualia hotel (exclusively for qualia guests, or by invitation only).